If one party doesn’t perform their obligations under the terms of a contract, that’s considered a breach of contract.

-This can occur when a party doesn’t doesn’t deliver what they’ve agreed to in the appropriate time frame or fails to do anything at all.
-If the other party fulfills all their obligations, the party that meets their end of the bargain can pursue legal remedies — AKA, a lawsuit — for breach of contract.
+This can occur when a party doesn’t doesn’t deliver what they’ve agreed to in the appropriate time frame or fails to do anything at all, or they fail to pay what was agreed upon.
+If the other party fulfills all their obligations, the party that meets their end of the bargain can pursue legal remedies through a court proceeding (lawsuit) or even arbitration in some cases.

-For example, you enter into a contract with an electrician to install a chandelier in your dining room by Friday at noon.
+For example, let’s say you enter into a contract with an electrician to install a chandelier in your dining room by Friday at noon.
 You pay the electrician 50 percent upfront, plus the cost of the chandelier.
-If the electrician then refuses to install the chandelier, you’d be able to sue them to get your deposit back or to force them to perform the duties under the contract.
+If the electrician then refuses to install the chandelier, you’d have a legal claim against them for breaching the contract, and you could file a claim to to get your back.

 This would be a material breach of contract because it’s related to something physical that wasn’t delivered.

 A breach of contract can also occur if one party notifies the other that they won’t be able to perform their duties.
 If the electrician calls you on Thursday to tell you they can’t install your chandelier until Saturday, that’s also a breach, but it’s known as an immaterial breach.
 Unless you can prove there are monetary damages, a court is unlikely to award you anything for the inconvenience.

 In addition to material and immaterial breaches of contracts, there are also minor breaches, fundamental breaches, and anticipatory breaches.

 A minor breach of contract is something so small that it doesn’t violate the whole contract, like the electrician finishing the job at 12:15 p.m. instead of noon.